 Implementation of this document will present new challenges to the County and require deeper and broader coordination among the many players who have a role in creating our built environment.
 Some actions can begin prior to plan adoption since these will have application in other Community and Corridor plans.
 Some actions require immediate attention either concurrent with the adoption of the SFCP or soon thereafter.
 Many implementation efforts will be on-going and require an initial policy shift, code change, or administrative adjustment, after which efforts will continue into the future as part of the day-to-day work of the County and its partners.

-Here, briefly, is a summary of initial implementation steps, arranged in the order needed to begin an orderly and incremental redevelopment of the South Frederick Corridors.
+Here, briefly, is a summary of initial implementation steps, categorized by topic, needed to begin an orderly and incremental redevelopment of the South Frederick Corridors.
+Initiatives with the highest priority for implementation are demarcated with a star symbol.